det-lab/14N_n_totalCrossSection_0.1_to_12_MeV/README.md

 source scripts/build.sh
 ```

-> [!NOTE]
+> [!IMPORTANT]
 > If the file `scripts/run_gui.sh` does not exist in your `AZURE2` repository, you are working on the wrong branch.
-> For these instructions to work, you need to switch to the `api` branch.
+For these instructions to work, you need to switch to the `api` branch.
 To do so, try
 > ```
 > git checkout -b api
 > git pull
 > ```
+> You can check that you are on the correct branch with the command `git branch`.

 ## Run the container